apigee/terraform-modules/samples/x-iac-pipeline/README.md

 You can deploy this sample by executing the shell commands listed below.

-Set the project ID where you want your Apigee Organization to be deployed to:
+Set the GCP Project ID where you want your Bootstrap GCP Project created:

 ```sh
 PROJECT_ID=my-project-id